DiamondLightSource/ulims-json-schemas/docs/tutorial2.md

    this schema.
 Commit, push and request PR when not tutorial.

 Notice the content of 0.0.1.json has changed and has now merged the content of quickeg into this schema.

 If quickeg had reached "completed" status (and gets changed) all advanced schemas using it should get new releases where **$id and $ref** have changed.
+Tutorial 3 goes into more detail.